pingcap/docs/tiproxy/tiproxy-deployment-topology.md

 This document describes the deployment topology of [TiProxy](/tiproxy/tiproxy-overview.md) based on the minimal TiDB topology.

-TiProxy is a L7 proxy server for TiDB, that can balance connections and migrate sessions when possible.
+TiProxy is a L7 proxy server for TiDB, which can balance connections and migrate sessions when possible.

 ## Topology information